HIS PEOPLE

 "Geld" Directed by Dorris Dorrie.
 Original score by Phillip Johnston

-"Committed" Directed by Lyn Tillman and Sheila McLaughlin.
+"Committed" Directed by Lynne Tillman and Sheila McLaughlin.

 Original score by Phillip Johnston